AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/airtable-modules.md

 #### Delete a Record

-This action module `deletes a particular record`.
+This action module deletes a particular record.

 You specify the ID and locates of the record.

-The module returns the ID of the  `record` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  record and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.